Home

 Bioidentical Hormones

 In the late 1990's there became a huge interest in bioidentical hormones derived from plants that that are very similar to the estrogen and progesterone hormones produced by the human body.
-It was widely felt that these were somehow safer and less risky than than so called synthetic hormones.
+It is widely felt that these were somehow safer and less risky than than so called synthetic hormones.
 In practice this is a hugely complex subject and not one that I'm qualified to comment on.
 Nevertheless most post-menopausal women taking HRT are now prescribed patches releasing bioidentical hormones such as estradiol or estriol.
-It's also become apparent that post-GRS women who require only a modest boost to their estrogen levels in order to stay healthy can also economically and conveniently use such patches.
+It's also, happily, become apparent that transwomen who require only a modest boost to their estrogen levels in order to stay healthy post-GRS can also economically and conveniently use such patches.

 Example Hormone Regimes